Key Arizona Medical Marijuana Laws for Patients

 Potency Limits

-There is no limit on potency for medical marijuana products in Arizona, unlike recreational products in the legal cannabis market.
-Those are limited to 10mg THC per edible and 100mg THC per packet.
+Unlike recreational products in the legal cannabis market, there is no limit on potency for medical marijuana products in Arizona.
+Recreational products are limited to 10 mg THC per edible and 100 mg THC per packet.

 Separate Lines

 There is no law requiring dispensaries to have separate lines for medical and recreational marijuana customers.
 However, many dispensaries do.
-Separate lines can mean quicker service times for MMJ cardholders, which is an advantage at busy times.
+Separate lines often mean quicker service times for MMJ cardholders.

 Gun Ownership

-Then there’s the question of whether gun owners can get a medical marijuana card in Arizona.
+Current and prospective patients may be interested in knowing if gun owners can get a medical marijuana card in Arizona.
 Federal law prohibits cannabis users from purchasing guns.
-If you try to purchase a gun as a medical marijuana cardholder, you will generally be unable to complete the transaction.
+You will generally be unable to purchase a gun as a medical marijuana cardholder.

 Growing Marijuana Plants